Quinoa pronounces as (KEEN-wah) is one of the world’s most nutritious foods around.

-- After the quinoa cool down, add the bell pepper, zucchini, parsley, mint, scallions, olives, and pistachios.
+- After the quinoa cools down, add the bell pepper, zucchini, parsley, mint, scallions, olives, and pistachios.
 Whisk dressing and pour over salad, tossing well to combine.
 Season with freshly ground black pepper (and a bit more salt, if needed).
 Serve with Greek yogurt.
-Can be made one day ahead; however, reserve pistachios until just before serving to preserve crunch.
+It can be made one day ahead; however, reserve pistachios until just before serving to preserve crunch.

 6. Quinoa Burgers With Mango Curry Relish

-But that's not all, it is as easy as any other burgers, taking less than 30 mins.
-For gluten-free, use cornbread or gluten-free crashed pretzels for breadcrumbs.
+But that’s not all, it is as easy as any other burgers, taking less than 30 mins.
+For gluten-free, use cornbread or gluten-free crushed pretzels for breadcrumbs.

 For mango relish: